lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 By the way, uncanny valley is not a new thing.
 If we go even further in the history, the first discussion about uncanny valley has roots in a [1906 paper by Ernst Anton Jentsch, and even Sigmund Freud discussed it at the time](https://www.routledgehandbooks.com/doi/10.4324/9781315850115.ch3).
 There they discuss specifically about a fear of automata, later heavily discussed as a part of cybernetics, a theory of systems, by experts such as C. Shannon, John von Neumann and alike.

-In his paper, professor Mori provided a graph that covers most types of objects holding a human likeness and either missing or fulfilling it.
-There have been variation of it but it overall stays the same, only recently some researchers suggets the valley might be a cliff.
-Over the years the chart got upgraded with a consideration of movement, which seems to deepen the uncanny valley significantly:
+In his paper, professor Mori provided a graph that covers most types of objects holding a human likeness and either missing or fulfilling it, including his remarks about movement deepening the uncanny valley significantly.
+There have been variations of the graph but the basics stay the same.
+Only recently some researchers suggested the valley might actually be a cliff [Bartneck et al., 2007].

 ![](/images/mori-uncanny.png)